Sinner's Serenade

 Sinner's Serenade is the first album by the Finnish metal band Eternal Tears of Sorrow.
-It was recorded and mixed in only five days – the three last songs, from Bard's Burial demo tape, in just one day and the rest of the songs in four days.
-It was released by X-treme records, a Gothenburg-based label.
+It was recorded and mixed in only five days – the three last songs from the Bard's Burial demo tape in just one day and the rest of the songs in four days.
+It was released by X-treme Records, a Gothenburg-based label.